Baranavichy Radar Station: The site

 The radar is 8 km north east of Hantavichy and 48 km from Baranavichy.
 It is in the Hantsavichy Raion of the Brest Region of Belarus.
-The military town for the radar is called Kletsk-2 (Клецк-2).
+The military townlet for the radar is called Kletsk-2 (Клецк-2).

 When the station opened it was stated that up to 200 local Belarusians could be employed there.
 In 2007 Kommersant estimated that 600 people worked at the station.